Magane En Marumagane: Plot

-The "Jameendar" of a village on the foothills of Palani temple is living happily with his wife.
+The "Jameendar" of a village on the foothills of Palani temple lives happily with his wife.
 The couple is liberal and spends all their money on the villagers.
-Enter Singapetti Singaram, a con, and his grandmother.
+Enters Singapetti Singaram, a con, and his grandmother.

 Singaram cons the Jameendar and marries his daughter Ponnarasi, whose brother Raghu, an IT professional and city slicker, is fiercely opposed to it.
 Singaram wastes his money in gambling and is defeated by his enemy.
 His enemy is killed, and Singaram is framed up in a murder case which he did not commit.
 He is then forced to leave the village.
-He comes to Chennai and turns a new leaf and overnight becomes a real estate tycoon.
+He comes to Chennai, turns a new leaf, and becomes a real estate tycoon overnight.

 Meanwhile, Raghu, the bad brother, urged by his evil uncle, ditches his parents, who are left penniless on the street.
-When Singaram comes to the village and sees that the family became poor, Raghu learns that his uncle cheated his parents, and he is affected by heart disease.
-In the hospital, Raghu's mother gave up her life to donate heart transplant to save his son.
+When Singaram comes to the village and sees that the family became poor, Raghu learns that his uncle cheated his parents, and he is affected by a heart disease.
+In the hospital, Raghu's mother gave up her life to donate her heart to save his son.
 The film ends with Raghu marrying Thenmozhi.